Hubear-MUC/ain/README.md

 # ain
-Routine to make it possible to enter a string.
+Routine to make it possible to enter a character.

 See "readme.txt" for details.